 Tokyo in 4 days, 5 places not to be missed on your visit to the capital of Japan

 What to see in Tokyo in 4 days?
-Tokyo, the capital of Japan, has so many things to see that you could spend a week seeing things non-stop and still leave with the feeling of having left something behind.
-From ultra-modern skyscrapers to historic temples, from manga-only neighborhoods to streets full of fashionable people, Tokyo is a city of contrasts, full of life and multiple surprises.
+Tokyo, the capital of Japan, has so many places to see that you could spend a week seeing things non-stop and still leave with the feeling of having left something behind.
+From ultra-modern skyscrapers to historic temples, from manga-only neighborhoods with streets full of fashionable people, Tokyo is a city of contrasts, full of life and multiple surprises.

 Senjo-ji Temple is Tokyo’s oldest Buddhist temple and one of the most visited by both Japanese and tourists.
 It was built in 645 in honor of Kannon, the Buddhist God of compassion.
 The temple was destroyed during World War II and later reconstructed as a symbol of peace and rebirth for the Japanese people.

 You can take advantage of your visit to Senso-ji Temple to see the Asakusa district, an old district full of traditional shops with good views of the Sumida River.
 On Nakamise Street you’ll find plenty of food stalls, souvenir and craft shops.

 If, like me, you are one of those who likes to walk around the city, from the Akihabara neighborhood you have a 40-minute walk to the Asakusa neighborhood.
 However, it is advisable to visit it early in the morning to save tides of tourists taking pictures.

 2. Akihabara Neighbourhood